sweetnight07/OptiMed/README.md

 ## Further Implementation
 - Subgraph In Diagnosis: Extend The Diagnosis Agent To Be A Sub Graph With Many Specialist Agent
-- Efficient Vector Database Searching: Add A Tool That Extracts The MetaData of PDF So Query LookUp 'source' Would Be Filtered
+- Efficient Vector Database Searching: Add A Tool That Extracts The MetaData of PDF So Query LookUp 'source' Would Be Filtered and Flexible Additional Without Recreation
 - More Data: Create Folders For More Disciplines And Their Own Vector Database
 - Deterministic Outputs: Implement Few Shot Learning (FSL)
+- Tokenize the Documents:
+- HAVE DIFFERENT PROMPTING TECHNIQUES FOR DIFFERENT AGENTS